Property rights of second wife and her children in 2025

 Demise of first wife

-The second marriage was performed after the death of the first wife.
+The second marriage was held after the death of the first wife.
 However, note that even in case of the second wife being there, if the man is having a child from first marriage, the second marriage doesn’t disqualify him from performing duties towards first child.

 Can second wife claim property of first wife?